christopher5106/christopher5106.github.io/_posts/2018-02-02-configure-windows-10-for-ubuntu.markdown

 Now you can run `firefox` in your Ubuntu Bash terminal.

 In the Ubuntu Bash terminal under Windows, it is also possible to get the GUI environment from a remote server as under Linux, with command `ssh -X`.
-To enable this, install
+To enable this, install SSH, XAUTH and XORG:

     sudo apt install ssh xauth xorg
     sudo vi /etc/ssh/ssh_config